 Results 1–10 of 18 for "Review"X related to "What to know before reporting sexual..."
-Refine Your Search Refine Your Search TopicTherapy (4)Children (2)Sexuality (2)Death & dying (1)Parenting (1) 3 more... [+] Sex (1)Sexual abuse (1)Women & men (1)Hide detailsDocument TypeReviewXYear2012 (3)2011 (2)Author/ContributorAuerbach, John (2)DeMattos, Susan (2)Eigen, Michael (1)Goldsmith, Marcella Tarozzi (1)MacGillivray, William A. (1) 8 more... [+] Rabate, Jean-Michel (1)Rebeta, James L. (1)Stafford, Mark (1)Tasso, Anthon F. (1)Tasso, Anthony F. (1)Tejirian, Edward J. (1)Thurer, Shari (1)Waugman, Richard M. (1)Hide details Results 1–10 of 18 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.When the Body Is the Target: Self-Harm, Pain, and Traumatic Attachments (Book Review)By unraveling some of the paradoxes of self-harm, by demonstrating a successful method for dealing with individuals who engage in this behavior, Farber has enlarged the scope of psychoanalytic treatment and provided hope for an underserved group.
+Refine Your Search Refine Your Search TopicTherapy (5)Children (2)Sexuality (2)Death & dying (1)Parenting (1) 3 more... [+] Sex (1)Sexual abuse (1)Women & men (1)Hide detailsDocument TypeReviewXYear2012 (3)2011 (2)Author/ContributorAuerbach, John (2)DeMattos, Susan (2)Eigen, Michael (1)Goldsmith, Marcella Tarozzi (1)Harris, Judith (1) 9 more... [+] MacGillivray, William A. (1)Rabate, Jean-Michel (1)Rebeta, James L. (1)Stafford, Mark (1)Tasso, Anthon F. (1)Tasso, Anthony F. (1)Tejirian, Edward J. (1)Thurer, Shari (1)Waugman, Richard M. (1)Hide details Results 1–10 of 18 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.When the Body Is the Target: Self-Harm, Pain, and Traumatic Attachments (Book Review)By unraveling some of the paradoxes of self-harm, by demonstrating a successful method for dealing with individuals who engage in this behavior, Farber has enlarged the scope of psychoanalytic treatment and provided hope for an underserved group.
 Review 2.Heterosexual Masculinities: Contemporary Perspectives From Psychoanalytic Gender Theory (Book Review)Anthony F. Tasso reviews the book "Heterosexual Masculinities: Contemporary Perspectives From Psychoanalytic Gender Theory" by Bruce Reis and Robert Grossmark.Review (January 2011)3.Eigen in Seoul: Madness and Murder & Flames Fom the Unconscious: Trauma, Madness, and Faith (Book Review)This book outlines the author's encounter with colleagues in Seoul, Korea, discussing meditations on psychoanalysis that have the simplicity and depth, passion and compassion of conversations that reach across continents, generations, cultures.Review 4.Practice Procedures (Book Review)One of the books is geared toward helping early career psychotherapists develop a successful psychotherapy practice, and the other is thoroughly grounded in the analytic method to treat panic and anxiety.Review (January 2012)5.Masud Khan: The Myth and the Reality (Book Review)Susan DeMattos' review of Roger Willoughby's book.
-This is one of three biographies written about the life and works of Masud Khan.Review 6.Restoring Psychotherapy as the First Line Intervention in Behavioral Care (Book Review)Multidisciplinary Healthcare Reform: Will Patients Be Left Behind?Review 7.Predatory Priests, Silenced Victims (Book Review)This remains a worthwhile compilation on an important and difficult subject and would be worth reading by any therapist working with a victim of clerical abuse or who might contemplate doing so.Review 8.Mentalizing in Clinical Practice (Book Review)The two books reviewed, the first edited by Jon Allen and Peter Fonagy, the second written by Jon Allen, Peter Fonagy, and Anthony Bateman, present discussions of mentalization for everyday clinicians, especially for those that have little or no interest in an approach that touts unapologetically its origins in psychoanalysis.Review 9.Thinking in Circles: An Essay on Ring Composition (Book Review)Our current view of time is so linear that we do not realize how much it organizes our thinking about the mind.
+This is one of three biographies written about the life and works of Masud Khan.Review 6.Restoring Psychotherapy as the First Line Intervention in Behavioral Care (Book Review)Multidisciplinary Healthcare Reform: Will Patients Be Left Behind?Review 7.An Accident of Hope: The Therapy Tapes of Anne Sexton A review of the book which studies the Anne Sexton therapy tapes and analyzes her treatment.Review 8.Predatory Priests, Silenced Victims (Book Review)This remains a worthwhile compilation on an important and difficult subject and would be worth reading by any therapist working with a victim of clerical abuse or who might contemplate doing so.Review 9.Mentalizing in Clinical Practice (Book Review)The two books reviewed, the first edited by Jon Allen and Peter Fonagy, the second written by Jon Allen, Peter Fonagy, and Anthony Bateman, present discussions of mentalization for everyday clinicians, especially for those that have little or no interest in an approach that touts unapologetically its origins in psychoanalysis.Review 10.Thinking in Circles: An Essay on Ring Composition (Book Review)Our current view of time is so linear that we do not realize how much it organizes our thinking about the mind.
 Ring composition, however, implies a more circular view of time.
-In analysis, we do have many clinical observations and theories that, whether we realize it or not, allude to a more circular view of time.Review 10.Our Dark Side: A History of Perversion (Book Review)The reviewer examines Roudinesco’s point of departure as a psychoanalytic definition of perversion.Review (June 2012) Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 17 for "Review"X related to "What to know before reporting sexual..."
+In analysis, we do have many clinical observations and theories that, whether we realize it or not, allude to a more circular view of time.Review Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 18 for "Review"X related to "What to know before reporting sexual..."